miketahani/shp2img/README.md

+### what?

-ultra-hacky one-off to generate heightmaps from shapefiles. useful for creating heightmaps for use in shaders (3d/glsl). mostly a way for me to learn how to use PIL and read shapefiles.
+ultra-hacky one-off to generate multi-channel heightmaps from shapefiles using 1-3 attributes. useful for creating heightmaps for shaders (3d/glsl). mostly a way for me to learn how to use PIL and read shapefiles.

+### requirements
 requires pyshp (`easy_install pyshp`) and PIL

+### usage

     Usage: shp2img.py --rgb=attr1,attr2,attr3 [options]